BlasBenito/collinear/README.md

 The variable selection results differ because the numeric representations of the categorical variables are rather different between the two options.
-When no `response` is provided, the function `cor_select()` compares categorical predictors against numeric ones by encoding each categorical after each numeric, and compares pairs of categorical predictors using Cramer's V, implemented in the function `cramer_v()`.
-Additionally, Cramer's V values are not directly comparable with Pearson or Spearman correlation scores, and having them together in the same analysis might induce bias during the variable selection.
+When no `response` is provided, the function `cor_select()` compares categorical predictors against numeric ones by encoding each categorical after each numeric, and compares pairs of categoricals using Cramer’s V, implemented in the function `cramer_v()`.
+Additionally, Cramer’s V values are not directly comparable with Pearson or Spearman correlation scores, and having them together in the same analysis might induce bias during the variable selection.
 Not using the `response` argument should always be the last option.

 ### Preference order